minhha-online/top_uk_youtubers_2024/README.md

 | total_videos | INTEGER | NO |

-- What steps are needed to clean and shape the data into the desired format?
+- Steps are needed to clean and shape the data into the desired format:

 1. Remove unnecessary columns by only selecting the ones you need
 2. Extract Youtube channel names from the first column